aryarawal/openmrs-module-htmlformentry/README.md

 and the module will automatically "just know" what to do when the user clicks the submit button.

-Currently, a form submission creates one encounter for one patient.
+Currently, a form submission creates one encounter per patient.

 Requirements